 I tried to repair both motherboards, but failed.
 So I ordered a replacement for the HP Compaq dx7500 computer, which I fitted.
 I decided not to order a replacement for the dx2420.

 Then less than a week later, I decided to try and repair both faulty motherboards again.
 I managed to fix the IPIEL-LA, but I had already fitted its replacement in the dx7500 microtower!

-So I decided to try and fit the repaired IPIEL-LA in the dx2420’s microtower instead, using the same PSU and RAM I had used with the MS-7525 motherboard, that had original been in the case.
+So I decided to try and fit the repaired IPIEL-LA (from a dx7500) into the dx2420’s microtower case instead, using the same PSU and RAM I had used with the MS-7525 motherboard, that had original been in the case.

 Note: I’m not trying to confuse you, but the software CPU-Z mentions the motherboards as different names: IPIEL-LA (dx7500) is mentioned as a Pegatron Corporation 2A84h.
 On a dx2420 my MS-7525 is called a MSI 2A78h if using BIOS 5.18, but as a MSI Boston if using BIOS 5.31.